TugboatQA/docs/content/troubleshooting/debug-config-file.md

    from that branch.
 3. If you get an error while building the Preview, take a [look at the Preview log](#how-to-check-the-preview-logs).
-4. Click **Full Log** to make sure you're viewing the entire log.
+4. Click {{% ui-text %}}Full Log{{% /ui-text %}} to make sure you're viewing the entire log.
 5. Review the log until you see where the Preview build failed.

 In some cases, you'll be able to see the specific command where the Preview build failed.
-When that's the case, click the **Terminal** link next to the Service where the command error occurred, and you'll get a terminal directly into that Service.
+When that's the case, click the
+{{% ui-text %}}Terminal{{% /ui-text %}} link next to the Service where the command error occurred, and you'll get a terminal directly into that Service.

 ![Terminal directly into the Service](/_images/troubleshooting-terminal-into-service.png)